GPF Getting Started Guide

 Working version of anaconda or miniconda

-The GPF system is distributed as an Anaconda package using the conda package manager.
+The GPF system is distributed as an Anaconda package using the conda

 If you do not have a working version of Anaconda or Miniconda, you must install one.
 We recommended using a Miniconda version.